 Happy New Year, San Diego!
-As we say goodbye to 2020, and usher in 2021, those New Year’s Resolutions will be out in force.
-People will swear off their vices in order to get healthier, live longer, and be prouder of themselves, and the positivity and determination of that kind of commitment is something we love.
+As we say goodbye to 2020 and usher in 2021, those New Year’s Resolutions will be out in force.
+People will swear off their vices to get healthier, live longer, and be prouder of themselves.
+The positivity and determination of that kind of commitment is something we love.

-When we plan for improving ourselves, one area we may wish to look into is our driving.
-There is a kind of dog-eat-dog mentality in driving, where people think they are in a race, just because they have an appointment and they’re running late.
+When we plan to improve ourselves, one area we may wish to look into is our driving.
+There is a kind of dog-eat-dog mentality in driving, where people think they are in a race just because they have an appointment and they’re running late.
 We forgot the importance of maintaining the construct of law as a society, and choose our own, human needs over the safety and well-being of others.
-We cut each other off, we get angry and we curse and make obscene gestures, we refuse to let each other in, working some balance sheet of fairness in our heads that the other driver won’t know or understand.
+We cut each other off, get angry, curse, and make obscene gestures; we refuse to let each other in, working some balance sheet of fairness in our heads that the other driver won’t know or understand.

-One of the biggest keys to becoming a more thoughtful driver is to not take it personally when people refuse to uphold law and common courtesy.
+One of the biggest keys to becoming a more thoughtful driver is not taking it personally when people refuse to uphold the law and common courtesy.
 It is selfish, and it is a disruption, but reacting usually means becoming the very thing that’s angering you.
-People will cut you off, or try to fit two into a gap meant for one because they’re racing a time and feel compelled to take from you.

-When you have the objectivity and the distance from the situation to work it out, you will know that a few car lengths will not win the war of traffic.
+When you have the objectivity and the distance from the situation to work it out, you will know that a few car lengths will not win the traffic war.
 It never does.
-If those taking advantage of you could work it out, they would likely feel the same, and be embarrassed at how silly they look insisting upon their own needs instead of working safely and cooperatively.
+If those taking advantage of you could work it out, they would likely feel the same and be embarrassed at how silly they look, insisting upon their own needs instead of working safely and cooperatively.

 Welcome to 2021!
 We hope you are reaching out a little more, trying a little harder, to engage with the people in your community.
 Thank you for being our customers!
-If you’re in need of service on your vehicle, remember to schedule an appointment with our auto mechanic team.
+If you need service on your vehicle, remember to schedule an appointment with our auto mechanic team.
 Or feel free to see us at any of our five locations: